iilabau/MuSIC/README.md

 ### Relevant Paper
 In future the following paper may be consulted and cited while referring to this dataset (upon acceptance)
-> **Khan, T. and Mollah, A.F., 2022.
-MuSIC: A multi-scale deep neural architecture for script identification.**
+> **Khan, T., Saif, M. and Mollah, A.F., 2024.
+MuSIC: A Novel Multi-Scale Deep Neural Framework for Script Identification in the Wild.**

 ### Contributors
 - Dr. Ayatullah Faruk Mollah, Assistant Professor, Department of Computer Science and Engineering, Aliah University, Kolkata, India